-Business email compromise (BEC) is a type of cybercrime where the attacker specifically uses email to trick someone into revealing confidential details or transfer money.
+Business email compromise (BEC) is a type of cybercrime where the attacker specifically uses email to trick someone into revealing confidential details or transferring money.
 The problem has grown and has become widespread over the years, targeting worldwide companies.
 Studies have suggested that BEC scams have recorded almost $55 billion financial losses in the last decade.
 Thus, it has emerged as one of the financially disruptive cybercrimes in recent times.
 These attacks are quite dangerous to detect because they do not contain any nefarious links, attachments, malware, or elements that email security measures can recognize.

 In this blog, let us dissect BEC in detail and discover ways to safeguard your business against it.